-1. Sunflower is the only flower with “flower” in its name.
+1. Sunflower is one of only a few flowers with the word “flower” in its English name.

 The botanical name for the sunflower is helianthus annus.
 The word helianthus is derived from the Greek words helio (sun) and anthos (flower).
 The word annus simply means that sunflowers are annual or flowers that only live for a single growing season.